 About linking accounts to your manager account

-To begin using your manager account, you’ll need to link it to an existing or new Google Ads or AdWords Express account, or to another manager account.
+To begin using your manager account, you’ll need to link it to an existing or new Google Ads account, or to another manager account.
 Then, you can view information across multiple accounts and switch between all linked accounts using just one login.

 This article gives you background about linking accounts to your manager account.
 For instructions on how to do this, see Link accounts to your manager accounts.